King Charles III starts reign as mourning begins for late queen

 “During this period of mourning and change, my family and I will be comforted and sustained by our knowledge of the respect and deep affection in which the queen was so widely held,“ Charles said in a statement.

-One of the planet’s most recognisable people, she was the only British monarch most people alive today had ever known.
+One of the planet's most recognisable people, the queen was the only British monarch most people alive today had ever known.

 The tributes were universal, including from Russia and China.